EKOKE-DAO/ekoke/docs/canisters/ekoke-reward-pool.md

 - RMC is the "reward multiplier coefficient"
 - avidity is the "preservation pool coefficient"
+- token value: the price of a token for the contract

 The reward will never be lower than ICRC_FEE * 10 though.